hn/reolink-camera/README.md

 reset
 ```

-Then write the modified squashfs to NOR flash of your camera:
+Then write the modified squashfs to NOR flash of your camera as shown in
+script output:

 ```
 NA51023> fatload mmc 0 0x1000000 mtdblock6-NEW.bin